David Baltimore: California Institute of Technology

 On May 13, 1997, Baltimore was appointed president of the California Institute of Technology (Caltech).
 He began serving in the office October 15, 1997 and was inaugurated March 9, 1998.

-During Baltimore's tenure at Caltech, United States President Bill Clinton awarded Baltimore the National Medal of Science in 1999 for his numerous contributions to the scientific world.
-In 2004, Rockefeller University gave Baltimore its highest honor, Doctor of Science (honoris causa).
+During Baltimore's tenure at Caltech, United States president Bill Clinton awarded Baltimore the National Medal of Science in 1999 for his numerous contributions to the scientific world.
+In 2004, Rockefeller University gave Baltimore its highest honor, a Doctor of Science degree (honoris causa).

-In 2003, as a postdoctoral fellow in David Baltimore's lab at Caltech, Matthew Porteus was the first to demonstrate precise gene editing in human cells using chimeric nucleases.
+In 2003, as a postdoctoral fellow in Baltimore's lab at Caltech, Matthew Porteus was the first to demonstrate precise gene editing in human cells using chimeric nucleases.

-In October 2005, Baltimore resigned the office of the president of Caltech, saying, "This is not a decision that I have made easily, but I am convinced that the interests of the Institute will be best served by a presidential transition at this particular time in its history...".
+In October 2005, Baltimore resigned the office of the president of Caltech, saying, "This is not a decision that I have made easily, but I am convinced that the interests of the Institute will be best served by a presidential transition at this particular time in its history ...".
 Former Georgia Tech Provost Jean-Lou Chameau succeeded Baltimore as president of Caltech.
-Baltimore was appointed President Emeritus and the Robert Andrews Milikan Professor of Biology at Caltech and remains an active member of the institute's community.
+Baltimore was appointed president emeritus and the Robert Andrews Milikan Professor of Biology at Caltech and remained an active member of the institute's community.
 On January 21, 2021, Caltech president Thomas F. Rosenbaum announced the removal of the name of Caltech's founding president and first Nobel laureate, Robert A. Millikan, from campus buildings, assets, and honors due to Millikan's substantial participation in the eugenics movement.
-Baltimore's title was changed to "Distinguished Professor of Biology."
+Baltimore's title was changed to "Distinguished Professor of Biology".